MMA News: UFC President Dana White Compares Conor McGregor To Legendary Boxers Muhammad Ali And Mike Tyson

 It is easy to understand why UFC President Dana White is currently showering Conor McGregor with praise.
 After almost two years of MMA hiatus, “The Notorious” is set to fight again in the Octagon.
 McGregor will be facing UFC lightweight champion Khabib Nurmagomedov at UFC 229 on October 6 at T-Mobile Arena in Las Vegas, Nevada.

 Some people believe that the upcoming fight between McGregor and Nurmagomedov will be the biggest fight in UFC history.
-As of now, White revealed that they are expecting two million pay-per-view buys for UFC 229.
+As of now, White revealed that they are expecting 2 million pay-per-view buys for UFC 229.
 More than a month before the clash of the two best UFC lightweight fighters, MMA fans and analysts are already making their own predictions on who will win the fight.

 So far, “The Eagle” is the heavy favorite to win at UFC 229.
 However, in a previous Inquisitr article, White said that McGregor shouldn’t be underestimated.
 White reminded McGregor’s doubters what happened when he fought formidable opponents like Jose Aldo, Eddie Alvarez, and Chad Mendes.